BattleBearsDev/BattleBears-NFT-Game-Sync/README.md

 # Battle Bears NFT Game Sync
-Battle Bears NFT Game Sync is a project that aims to provide playable NFTs based on the Algorand blockchain.
-Leveraging our newest Battle Bears game on iOS and Android.
-Players can purchase a Battle Bears NFT 3D skins on the popular AB2 Gallery, easily connect their Algorand Wallet in game, unlock their NFT skin in game and use it in real-time multiplayer matches.
-Then players can sell or transfer their Battle Bears NFT and the NFT Game Sync will update player's inventory in game.
+Battle Bears NFT Game Sync is a project that aims to provide easily playable 3D NFTs in real-time multiplayer games.
+For speed and real-world stress testing, we're using our latest Battle Bears mobile game with the Algorand Mainnet and the Algorand Wallet app. iOS and Android Players can purchase a Battle Bears 3D NFT on the popular AB2 Gallery, connect to their Algorand Wallet from our game, automatically unlock their NFT and use it in real-time multiplayer matches.
+Furthermore, players can sell or transfer their Battle Bears NFT and our NFT Game Sync will update the player's inventory in game.
+We are happy to report we have completed all these features and are now working on new Algorand ASA/NFT/Smart Contract implementations in our games.

 [![iOS Demo Video](https://i.imgur.com/7wKM4xx.png)](https://youtu.be/ZOT0hrbhTj8 "iOS Demo Video")